Optimizing Winograd Convolution on ARMv8 processors: BACKGROUND

 where $\odot$ symbolizes element-wise multiplication, and $B$, $G$, $A$ are transformation matrices for input, filter and output respectively.
 For simplicity, the coordinates $(b,\hat{i},\hat{j})$ can be collapsed down to a single dimension $\xi$.
 We use \((x,y)\) to denote the coordinates of elements involved in the element-wise multiplication, satisfying \( 1 \leq x, y \leq m + r - 1 \).
 By performing this transformation, Equation \eqref{eq:winograd_convolution} can be converted into its new form as follows:

-The progress of Equation \eqref{eq:gemm_format} can be viewed as matrix multiplication, a Level-3 BLAS operation with higher arithmetic intensity compared to element-wise multiplication, which is a Level-1 BLAS operation.
+The progress of Equation \eqref{eq:gemm_format} can be viewed as matrix multiplication, a Level-3 Basic Linear Algebra Subprograms (BLAS) operation with higher arithmetic intensity compared to element-wise multiplication, which is a Level-1 BLAS operation.
 The transformation matrices used in Winograd convolution can be generated using the Chinese Remainder Theorem (CRT) \cite{Shmuel1980}.
 To conserve space, we only provide the input transformation matrices \(B^T\) for \(F(2 \times 2, 3 \times 3)\) and \(F(6 \times 6, 3 \times 3)\) below: